Sony RX10 IV versus Sony RX100 V

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The RX10 IV and the RX100 V are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2359k dots.
-The table below summarizes some of the other core capabilities of the Sony RX10 IV and Sony RX100 V in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Sony RX10 IV, the Sony RX100 V, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon M5 (⇒ lft | rgt)||2360||no||3.2||1620||tilting||YES||4000||9.0||5||no|